nathanieladiah/EC-Notes/Idk.md

 ---

-## 6 Philadelphia Revelation 3:7-13
+## 6. Philadelphia Revelation 3:7-13

-A massive flow
+A massive flow of encouragement from the Lord.
+It's more important to be faithful, than the works we do.

+His support compensates for our weakness.
+It helps us where we lack.